Who is Antony Amourdoux? Meet the Great British Bake Off 2018 contestant

 The 30-year-old from London is swapping banking for baking as he enters the tent

-Antony Amourdoux is one of the plucky contestants heading into The Great British Bake Off tent for 2018.
+Antony Amourdoux is one of the plucky contestants taking part in The Great British Bake Off 2018.

 The self-styled “Bollywood baker” grew up in India, but now lives in London where he works as a banker.